 Our Major Initiatives/Commitments Responsible Directorate Status Major Initiative 4.1 Protect the City's heritage by continuing a municipal wide heritage assessment of all properties not currently subject to a heritage overlay in the Boroondara Planning Scheme.
-Commitments 4.2 Provide education to owners and developers about heritage overlays to increase a culture of custodianship.
+Image: A start of the start of Commitments 4.2 Provide education to owners and developers about heritage overlays to increase a culture of custodianship.
 Image: A set of the set of the

-Service category Description Net Cost Actual Budget Variance \$'000 Building Services encourages desirable building design outcomes for amenity protection and to maintain consistent streetscapes through the Report and Consent process assesses building permit applications, conducts mandatory inspections and issues occupancy permits/final certificates for buildings and structures provides property hazard and building permit history information to designers, solicitors, private building surveyors and ratepayers conducts fire safety inspections and audits on public and/or high risk buildings to ensure life safety of occupants and the public maintains a register of swimming pools and spas located within the municipality, conduct safety barrier compliance inspections when required to ensure a safer built environment administers and enforces the Building Act 1993 and Building Regulations including investigation of illegal and dangerous buildings to ensure public and occupant safety \$000 \$432 (\$314) \$746 Statutory Planning and ratepayers. processes and assesses planning applications in accordance with the Planning and Environment Act 1987, the Boroondara Planning Scheme and Council policies provides advice about development and land use proposals as well as providing information to assist the community in its understanding of these proposals investigates non-compliances with planning permits and the Boroondara Planning Scheme and takes appropriate enforcement action when necessary assesses applications to subdivide land or buildings under the Subdivision Act 1988 defends Council planning decisions at the Victorian Civil and Administrative Tribunal. \$3,938 \$4,307 (\$369) Strategic Planning advocates for and prepares land use policy and standards within the context of Victorian state policy promotes sustainable design and development and heritage conservation manages the Municipal Strategic Statement develops policies and plans to guide land use and development. \$1,298 \$1,896 (\$598) Asset Protection manages permits relating to the asset protection local lawmanage public authority requests. (\$729) \$309 (\$1,038)
+Service category Description Net Cost Actual Budget Variance \$'000 Building Services encourages desirable building design outcomes for amenity protection and to maintain consistent streetscapes through the Report and Consent process assesses building permit applications, conducts mandatory inspections and issues occupancy permits/final certificates for buildings and structures provides property hazard and building permit history information to designers, solicitors, private building surveyors and ratepayers conducts fire safety inspections and audits on public and/or high risk buildings to ensure life safety of occupants and the public maintains a register of swimming pools and spas located within the municipality, conduct safety barrier compliance inspections when required to ensure a safer built environment administers and enforces the Building Act 1993 and Building Regulations including investigation of illegal and dangerous buildings to ensure public and occupant safety provides building regulatory and technical advice to residents and ratepayers. \$432 (\$314) \$746 Statutory Planning processes and assesses planning applications in accordance with the Planning and Environment Act 1987, the Boroondara Planning Scheme and Council policies provides advice about development and land use proposals as well as providing information to assist the community in its understanding of these proposals investigates non-compliances with planning permits and the Boroondara Planning Scheme and takes appropriate enforcement action when necessary assesses applications to subdivide land or buildings under the Subdivision Act 1988 defends Council planning decisions at the Victorian Civil and Administrative Tribunal. \$3,938 \$4,307 (\$369) Strategic Planning advocates for and prepares land use policy and standards within the context of Victorian state policy promotes sustainable design and development and heritage conservation manages the Municipal Strategic Statement develops policies and plans to guide land use and development. \$1,298 \$1,896 (\$598) Asset Protection manages permits relating to the asset protection local law manage public authority requests. (\$729) \$309 (\$1,038)